 Some parents may worry that having a C-section (planned, elective or emergency) will inhibit their ability to collect cord blood.
 To make matters worse, some cord blood banks play off this fear to promote their own product as a superior choice.
-To be clear: Collecting cord blood following a Cesarean birth is essentially the same as collecting cord blood during a vaginal delivery.
+To be clear: Collecting cord blood following a Caesarean birth is essentially the same as collecting cord blood during a vaginal delivery.
 In fact, some aspects of collecting cord blood following a C-Section may surprise you:

-Cesarean Births Collect More Cord Blood
+Caesarean Births Collect More Cord Blood

-It is falsely believed by some that deliveries via Cesarean section more often result in less cord blood being collected.
+It is falsely believed by some that deliveries via Caesarean section more often result in less cord blood being collected.
 Logically, it makes sense.
 The OB–GYN performing the operation must complete the procedure and less time may be spent on collecting the cord blood.
 Despite this claim, studies show that C-sections more often collect more cord blood than their vaginal counterparts.

 Some researchers speculate that C-sections may collect more cord blood because the baby is raised higher above the placenta following delivery.
 As noted in our myths on delayed cord clamping, following a C-section, the blood volume in the infant increases till 40 seconds and actually decreases thereafter.
 It’s also been shown that the mobilization of more stem cells during situations of infant distress that may call for an emergency C-section can lead to the collection of a higher number of stem cells from the cord blood.

 It is Best to Collect with the Placenta in Utero

 Researchers have also looked at whether it was better to collect cord blood before or after placental delivery in Cesareans.
 It was found that an in-utero collection of cord blood after caesarean delivery increased the chance that more cord blood would be collected.

 Cord Blood Collection Bags are Built with Cesareans in Mind